• Skip to primary navigation

 • Baking powder: Use fresh aluminum-free baking powder.

 • Apples: One large or two medium apples are enough for this cake.
 Choose tart apples to balance out the sweetness of your cake.
-This variety of apples best works for the recipe:
+This variety of apples works best for the recipe:

 • Granny Smith apples,